-* Make the presentation visually interesting.
-In an ideal world, flash should be used, but this can be impractical if you need to edit your presentations frequently (e.g. sales), where PowerPoint will suffice.
-That said, you can easily embed a mini-flash presentation within an otherwise editable presentation.
+- Make the presentation visually interesting.
+In an ideal world, video should be used, but this can be impractical if you need to edit your presentations frequently (e.g. sales), where PowerPoint will suffice.
+That said, you can easily embed a mini-video presentation within an otherwise editable presentation.
 This can be driven by some small headers on the front page of a presentation, alongside your company logo (typical headings for a sales presentation can be “testimonials”, “financials”, and “proposal”)

 Tip 4: Create “interest peaks”

 A standard presentation is 40 minutes in length.
 In this time, your audience will be at their most attentive in the first 10-12 minutes, and the last 5.
 This is because people “drift off” during presentations that are heavy in content, visually dull, or poorly presented.
 To counter this it is important to continually keep your audiences attention by offering new, interesting stimuli in terms of content and delivery.